Serous Borderline Tumor vs. Mucinous Borderline Tumor: What’s the Difference?

 The decision to preserve fertility should be made after careful discussion with the patient about the potential risks and benefits, as well as close follow-up to monitor for recurrence.

-Complete staging surgery: For women who have completed childbearing or are postmenopausal, complete staging surgery is usually recommended.
-This involves bilateral salpingo-oophorectomy (removal of both ovaries and fallopian tubes), hysterectomy (removal of the uterus), and comprehensive staging of the pelvic and abdominal cavities.
-Staging typically includes omentectomy (omentum removal), peritoneal biopsies, pelvic and para-aortic lymph node sampling, and peritoneal washings.
+Staging typically includes omentectomy (removal of the omentum), peritoneal biopsies, pelvic and para-aortic lymph node sampling, and peritoneal washings.
 Complete staging aims to accurately determine the extent of the disease and remove as many visible tumors as possible, which can help guide further treatment decisions and provide prognostic information.

 The Role of Chemotherapy and Targeted Therapies